MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-sql-server-getting-started.md

 **RevoScaleR** provides a variety of data sources and compute contexts that can be used with the high performance analytics functions.
 This guide focuses on analyzing SQL Server data in-database.
 That is, the data is located in a SQL Server database and the computations are performed at the location of the data.
 We also consider a second use case: data is extracted from the SQL Server database using an ODBC connection and computations are performed on a computer alongside the SQL Server Platform.

 You can follow this guide from an R IDE of your choice.
-More extensive general examples of using **RevoScaleR** can be found in the following guides included with **Microsoft R Server**:
+More extensive general examples of using **RevoScaleR** can be found here:

 - [*RevoScaleR Getting Started Guide*](scaler-getting-started.md)
 - [*RevoScaleR User’s Guide*](scaler-user-guide-introduction.md)